Ircama/construct-gallery/README.md

 The C compiler is needed too.

-Alternatively to the above mentioned installation method, the following steps allow installing the latest version from GitHub.
+Alternatively to the above-mentioned installation method, the following steps allow installing the latest version from GitHub.

 - Optional preliminary configuration (if not already done):